uccser/cs-unplugged/docs/source/author/topics.rst

   # This is essentially the text for the webpage for the topic
   md-file: binary-numbers/index.md

-  # An image icon used for the topic within the static folder
+  # An image icon used for the topic within the static directory
-  # The path is from the top of the static folder
+  # The path is from the top of the static directory
   icon: img/binary-numbers-0-1.png

 .. note::